bear-block/callx/README.md

 > Note: Android flow has been tested end-to-end. iOS configuration is updated and aligned, but real-device VoIP push testing is still pending.

+### ✅ Compatibility

+- **React Native**: 0.79+ (New Architecture by default)
+- **Expo**: SDK 53
+- **Android**: Projects using Kotlin `MainActivity.kt` are supported out of the box.
+If your project still uses Java for `MainActivity`, extend `CallxReactActivity` manually.
+- **iOS**: Works with Swift `AppDelegate` (default in modern templates).
+No custom `AppDelegate` code is required; the module initializes its own PushKit/CallKit handler.

+> Note: On iOS you still need to enable Background Modes (VoIP, Remote notifications) and Push Notifications capability in your app’s signing settings.
+The plugin injects Info.plist keys, but code signing capabilities are configured in your project/EAS.

 ### 📋 Platform Support

 | Feature | iOS | Android |